test1477/vdewsvw/README.md

 2. Ensure you have the required Python libraries installed (`requests`, `PyGithub`, `pytz`).
 3. Run the script to generate an SBOM for the specified repository.

-This script should now correctly handle various version formats, including ranges with proper spacing, and avoid duplicating versions in the `purl` and `bom-ref` fields.
+This script should now correctly handle various version formats, clean them for use in URIs, and maintain the original version string in the `version` field.